 The corms of some species are also used as a source of food.

 Gladioli are also known as funeral flowers in some countries and regions.

 The flowers range from white, yellow, pink and lavender to red, purple and even green.

 Spring, Autumn, Summer

-These plants prefer moist and well drained soil, with a pH between 6.0 and 7.0.
+They prefer moist and well-drained soil, with a pH level between 6.0 and 7.0.